-Pathway Academy is designed to make an impact in a variety of areas in the girls’ lives.
+Pathway Youth Center is designed to make an impact in a variety of areas in the girls’ lives.
 Counseling, education, life skills, community service, and employment opportunities are just some of the primary tools used to make that possible.

 All girls participate in a comprehensive Life Skills group at least one time per week with Denise Moore, Life Skills Instructor.
 All girls complete the Casey Life Skills Assessment (more info in resident handbook).
 Topics include, but are not limited to: budgeting and banking, hygiene, sex education, permanency planning, mechanics, cooking, sewing, applying for college, applying for financial assistance.
 Many hands-on activities are utilized to prepare the girls for their future.